ahmad20244/Counter.sol/README.md

-# Web3 Learning Project
-## My Web3 Journey
+# Counter Contract

-Learning Solidity smart contracts.
+A simple Solidity smart contract used for learning purposes.

-Created Hello.sol

-Created Counter.sol
+Functions:
+- Increment
+- Decrement
+- Reset